The Power of Common Sense

 I also left feeling like they’d missed an opportunity from a business standpoint.
 I would have happily bought a daily pass online for 10 times what they wanted, or paid a convenience fee or penalty in exchange for my time.
 I had good cell coverage and could be on the web, and they could have had a credit card app for phones or a lock box at this location.
 If this was going to be an “on your honor” program, the park ranger could have allowed me to go after the fact, or accepted the cash and put it in the box the next time he drove by.
 The point is: there were simple solutions that were not on the table, and the whole interaction was ultimately frustrating.

 How often do you think a soccer mom feels this same way when she calls to inquire how much it would cost to get the team to the regional finals, and we require a 20-minute phone call to discuss logistics before we’ll even give her a quote?
-How often do you think a group feels like this when a driver is unwilling to deviate from paperwork?
+How often do you think a group feels like this when a driver is unwilling to deviate from their dispatch paperwork?
 How often do our customers feel like this when we push them into our way of doing things instead of rethinking what we do in order to create a better overall experience for them?

 Businesses of all kinds need to be careful to not allow business practices to stand in the way of success.
 They need to help employees understand the difference between customer service and policy enforcement, and empower them to use the golden rule more.